SEC595: Applied Data Science and AI/Machine Learning for Cybersecurity Professionals

 This workshop introduces participants hands-on to the security of AI systems, using the OWASP AI Exchange (owaspai.org) as a framework.
 Attendees will gain insight through hacking labs how modern AI architecture operates, how it can be attacked, and how to secure them in real-world deployments.
 The workshop covers threats to LLMs and to conventional machine learning models, covering critical risks such as prompt injection, sensitive data leakage, model and data poisoning, supply chain threats, vector database vulnerabilities, excessive agent behavior, system prompt exposure, misinformation, and resource abuse.

-Join us at SANS@Night for an evening of networking with AI/ML experts and industry leaders at the Continental Pool Hall & Beer Garden.
+Join us for an evening of networking with AI/ML experts and industry leaders at the Continental Pool Hall & Beer Garden.
 Exchange ideas, spark collaborations, and unwind with the brightest minds in AI.

 Location: Continental Pool Lounge & Beer Garden